Overview

 Content-Type

-When interacting with the novem API there are two kind of content types you’ll come across:
+When interacting with the novem API, you will come across two kinds of content types:

 • application/json